-Wright Physician Encourages Screening during National Breast Cancer Awareness Month in October
+Wright Physician Encourages Screening During National Breast Cancer Awareness Month in October

 Trenton, Mo. — October is National Breast Cancer Awareness Month.
 A recent study showed that breast cancer rates in women under the age of 50 are increasing.
 And, according to the National Cancer Institute, about 40% of women have dense breast tissue, which makes it more difficult to find breast cancer early.